-Teacher, students behind push to make Neon Nevada’s official element
+Teacher, students behind push to make neon Nevada’s official element

 Durham saw the bill as an opportunity to cement the element as an official icon of Nevada.
 But he also saw it as a learning opportunity for his students.

-Durham is a fifth- and sixth-grade teacher at Carson Montessori School, a public charter school in Carson City, and saw it as a teaching opportunity.
+Durham is a fifth- and sixth-grade teacher at Carson Montessori School, a public charter school in Carson City.

-Since then, Durham, his students and Peters have been working together in the classroom on every part of the process, from writing the introduction of the bill, drafting press releases and even calling up lawmakers to explain what the bill is and ask for their support.
+Durham, his students and Peters have since been working together in the classroom on every part of the process, from writing the introduction of the bill, drafting press releases and even calling lawmakers to explain what the bill is and ask for their support.

 The experience, Durham said, has “empowered the students.”